dawn360/Traffic-Sign-Classifier/writeup.md

 The difference between the original data set and the augmented data set is the following:

-1. The pespective of the images has slightly changed
+1. The perspective of the images has slightly changed
 2. The images have been scaled
-3. also some images have varing brightness
+3. also some images have varying brightness

-In order to increase the model's accuracy over a few Epoch's i had to expand the training set with a lot of argumented data.
+In order to increase the model's accuracy over a few Epoch's, I had to expand the training set with a lot of augmented data.
-So with a combinatoin of random scaling, brightness and warping i added +100k generated images to the training set.
+So with a combination of random scaling, brightness, and warping, I added +100k generated images to the training set.
-Size of Trining set after argumentation: 118857
+Size of Training set after argumentation: 118857

 Label Frequency after data argumentation and generation